On the Trip

 Does the hotel in China have a hair dryer, adaptor and converter?

 Hair dryers are readily available in your hotel room.
 Adapters and converters are available at housekeeping, but may be limited in number.
 If you require a power adapter or converter at every hotel, we suggest that you bring your own unit with you.

 Can I rent a cell phone to use in China?

 Both Blackberry and iPhone can roam to China, but data roaming could be expensive.
 Check with your phone carrier for their special international roaming plan.
 You may also buy a SIM card in China to use on your cell phone if your phone is unlocked.
 You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as you arrive in China.
 The cards are prepaid -- e.g. RMB100 will get you quite a bit of talk time and at lower cost than the hotel IDD service.

 My China Tour is paid in full.
 When can I expect to receive my travel documents?

-Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, credential holder, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
+Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, name tag, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
 For our “Special” tours (except for The Mighty Yangtze), you will be emailed the documents within two weeks prior to departure.

 I received my travel documents but cannot locate all airline segments, did I miss anything?

 Air tickets for some of China internal flights may be issued in China and will be given to you by your China tour guides.

 Who will take care of us while we are on a China Spree Tour?